yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/alink/importfileex2-method.md

 ms.assetid: 02c789fd-16fc-48c6-9619-56e87e2a37ca
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: a1c950e9a6e53e04cc0f2e52a140612562b32ff1
+ms.openlocfilehash: 7e270dbfc63c03e77cb4b0694296e48c2035b8a6
-ms.sourcegitcommit: d2e1dfa7ef2d4e9ffae3d431cf6a4ffd9c8d378f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 09/07/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "70776974"
+ms.locfileid: "74445695"
 ---
 # <a name="importfileex2-method"></a>ImportFileEx2 Yöntemi
-Derlemeleri ve ilişkisiz modülleri içeri aktarır.
-Bu yöntem [ImportFile yöntemine](importfile-method.md)benzer, ancak içeri aktarılan dosya diskte mevcut olmasa bile çalışıyor.
+Imports assemblies and unbound modules.
+This method is like [ImportFile Method](importfile-method.md), but works even if the file being imported does not exist on disk.

 ## <a name="syntax"></a>Sözdizimi